coolpalani/ansible-marionette/README.md

 __Advanced deployments__

-Now we know what is *Reference Architecture*, *profiles* and *roles*, we need to understand what are advances deployments.
+Now we know what is *Reference Architecture*, *profiles* and *roles*, we need to understand what are advanced deployments.

-Advances deployments are specific architectures, that fit with specific use-cases.
+Advanced deployments are specific architectures, that fit with specific use-cases.
 They require to break standards and install some services on some nodes and isolate other ones.
 They don't fit with *Reference architecture* and that is why this project can be useful: to compose yourself what you want to